DGLE-HQ/DGLE/ReadMe.md

 ## Latest SDK version

-Compiled and ready to use latest cross platform SDK always could be found [here](https://github.com/megaDRONe86/DGLE2/downloads).
+Compiled and ready to use latest cross platform SDK always could be found [here](https://github.com/megaDRONe86/DGLE/downloads).

-See [ChangeLog](DGLE2/blob/master/ChangeLog.txt) for full list of changes.
+See [ChangeLog](DGLE/blob/master/ChangeLog.txt) for full list of changes.

+## What means abbreviation "DGLE"?

+This abbreviation is some kind of legacy and it is a long story...
+Now officially this means: "Dynamite Groovy Lightweight Engine" that is more correct, concerning to the spirit of the project.

 ## Credits